The Best Villages to Visit in Niue

 Neighbouring Tamakautoga on the southeast corner of Niue, Avatele has a decent range of accommodations and things to do.

 Highlights of the village include Avatele Beach, ideal for swimming and snorkelling.
-It’s also where Niue Blue does its SUP lessons and launches its dive boat, as well as where Taue Vaka Tours does its vaka (canoe) tours.
-At the beach is also the Washaway Cafe, which is an honesty bar open on a Sunday.
-Taue Uga Tours for uga hunting also start in Avatele.
-A small craft shop, Kauhi Krafts, is just outside of Avatele in Pofitu and is also worth checking out.
+It’s also where Niue Blue sometimes launches its dive boat.
+At the beach is also the Washaway Cafe, which is an honesty bar open on Sunday.
+Taue Uga Tours for uga hunting also starts in Avatele.
+Just outside of Avatele is the Pofitu Sea Track, a tiny beach also worth checking out at low tide.
 Check out the 10 Things to Do in Avatele for more information.

-You have a few options when it comes to accommodation in Avatele, including Lau’s Getaway which are two luxury villas, the clifftop cottages of Breeze, the budget Damiana’s Motel, something-for-everyone Aleki’s Guesthouse and holiday home Yolos Accommodation.
-See the 10 Best Accommodation in Avatele C049 for more information.
+You have a few options when it comes to accommodation in Avatele, including Lau’s Getaway which are two luxury villas, the clifftop cottages of Breeze, the budget Damiana’s Motel, and something-for-everyone Aleki’s Guesthouse.

 Author